-- 83. As part of this paper we are outlining two methods which we intend to use to estimate the difference term.
-We expect to cross reference these methods against each other in order to develop a final estimate and are looking for feedback on these proposed approaches as part of this consultation. - 84.
-We first need to estimate Year 3 temporary savings, from which we can then determine Year 4 savings (the difference term), and then the final value for the baseline adjustment term. - 85.
+- 76. As part of this paper we outline two methods which we intend to use to estimate the difference term.
+We expect to cross reference these methods against each other in order to develop a final estimate.
+We first need to estimate Year 3 temporary savings, from which we can then determine Year 4 savings (the difference term), and then the final value for the baseline adjustment term. - 77.
 We consider that a back casting approach from the IPP forecast is an appropriate methodology for estimating temporary savings in Year 3.
 We have identified two separate back casting methods which we consider have the greatest potential.
-These approaches are discussed below. - 85.1 Method 1: Year 1 back cast. - 85.2 Method 2: Step and Trend back cast. - 86.
-Both approaches use a similar methodological approach, with slightly different input assumptions.
-We have published a model alongside this paper to demonstrate the different approaches.
+These approaches are discussed below. - 77.1 Method 1: Year 1 back cast. - 77.2 Method 2: Step and Trend back cast.